Ibrahim Amada

-Ibrahim Samuel Amada (born 28 February 1990) is a Malagasy professional footballer who last played for Al-Qadsiah and the Madagascar national football team as a midfielder.
+Ibrahim Samuel Amada (born 28 February 1990) is a Malagasy professional footballer who last played for Ratchaburi and the Madagascar national football team as a midfielder.

 Club career

 Amada was born in Antananarivo, Madagascar.

 On 30 January 2011, Amada went on trial with Algerian club JS Kabylie.
 A few days later, he signed a one-year contract with the club becoming the first Malagasy player to sign in Algeria.
 On 4 March 2011, Amada made his official debut for JS Kabylie in a 2010–11 Algerian Cup match against ES Mostaganem playing the entire game as JS Kabylie won 1–0.
 Amada was released from the club at the end of season, making just 11 league appearances.

 On 28 July 2012, Amada signed a three-year contract with USM El Harrach.

 On 30 January 2022, Amada joined Saudi Arabian club Al-Qadsiah.

 International career

 On 11 October 2008, Amada made his debut for the Madagascar national football team in 2010 FIFA World Cup qualifier against Ivory Coast as a substitute in the 74th minute.
 However, Madagascar went on to lose the game 3–0.